bluz71/bluz71.github.io/_posts/2017-12-22-browser-navigation-in-react-components.md

   constructor(props) {
     super(props);

-    this.params = {}; // URL parameter used to fetch a particular set of books
+    this.params = {}; // URL parameter used to fetch a particular page of books.
+                      // NOT component state since we do not want to re-render
+                      // when it changes.

     this.state = {
       books: [],      // The actual list of books from the back-end API